EAFIT-AACS/assignment2-qtates/README.md

 ```
 st.info("Results of the validation:")
 if st.session_state.validation:
-    st.write(st.session_state.validation.json().get("message", "No menssage."))
+    data = st.session_state.validation.json()  # Get the data from the response
+    # Create a dataframe with the data
+    df = pd.DataFrame({
+        "Tree": data["tree"],
+        "Stack": data["stack"],
+        "Rules": data["rules"]
+    })

+    # Show the table
+    st.table(df)
+    if data["result"] == "The string belong to the language":
+        st.success(data["result"])
     else:
+        st.error(data["result"])
+else:
     st.write("No datas to show.")

 ```

-At this space we will be watching the result of the derivation, and if the string was accepted or rejected.
+At this space we will be watching the result of the derivation as a table made with the library pandas, we will be waching a table with three columns, the string and it's transformations, the state of the stack and the rule applied step by step, and if the string was accepted or rejected.

 ```
 col1, col2, col3, col4 = st.columns([1, 1, 1, 1])